abhijeet1069/CS/Software-Engineering/Clean_Code/9_Unit_Test.md

 production code is too hard to test.
 You may not design the production code to be testable.

+## Testing Pyramid

+-  Manual Tests : These are tests which couldn't be automated, but we should reduce this else each release will take lot of time.

+- End to End Tests : Here we test the entire application, and see that the application is meeting business requirements.
+These tests can include performance testing, regression testing and security testing (These take the longest time)

+- Integration Tests : Integrate components and test
+	We don't test the entire application but only the various integration

+- Component Tests : Test each component individually like frontend or backend For example, mocking database to verify the happy and unhappy paths of your application

+- Unit Tests : Base of the pyramid containing most tests

 ## Use Test Driven Development